palasthotel/grid/readme.txt

 = Table already exists error when I want to activate Grid.
 Why? =

 This happens if grid was installed previously and could not be uninstalled correctly.
 You have to delete in the wp_options the option_name „grid“.
-Than try again to active Grid plugin.
+Then try again to active Grid plugin.

 = How do I use Grid landingpages? =